nwootton/MMM-MiOSView/README.md

 # MMM-MiOSView #
 Additional Module for MagicMirror²  https://github.com/MichMich/MagicMirror

-Alpha Concept - Unsupported - this is for example only
+Alpha Concept - Unsupported - this is for example only.
+* Status of any device category **except** 3 is not mapped
+* Device categories are based on_my_ Veralite, so not complete list

 # Module: MiOS View #
 This module displays information from a local MiCasa Verde Vera HA controller.